 When employees are not reaching their full potential, the business itself will never reach its full potential.
-Making an investment in the development of your most promising resource, employees, will also improve retention.
+Making an investment in the development of your most promising resource, your employees, will also improve retention.
 If you are constantly having to hire and train new employees, expenses increase, productivity and morale decrease, stifling growth.

-With Millennials making up more and more of the workforce, it is crucial to understand that they desire so much more than a place where they clock in and clock out collecting a paycheck at the end of the week.
-They crave personal and professional development so if you are not providing that type of environment for them, you are going to risk losing them.
+With Millennials making up more and more of the workforce, it is crucial to understand that they desire so much more than a place where they clock in and out, collecting a paycheck at the end of the week.
+They crave personal and professional development, so you need to provide that type of environment for them to avoid losing them.

 What is Executive Leadership Coaching?

 This is your business.
 You started it – either alone or with a partner.
 Maybe you had investors.
 But it is your creation.
-You had a vision, you created a business plan, and you achieved your goal of being a small business owner.
+You had a vision, created a business plan, and achieved your goal of being a small business owner.
 That is worthy of tremendous celebration and pride in what you created!

 Grow Your Business with Executive Business Coaching

-Hiring a business coach does not mean that you have failed as a business owner.
+Hiring a business coach does not mean failing as a business owner.
 Quite the contrary.
 It means you want to take your business to the next level.
 Everyone needs to work on themselves to become better professionals and individuals.
-There is wisdom, maturity, and self-awareness in recognizing that there is always room for improvement for everyone both personally and professionally.
+There is wisdom, maturity, and self-awareness in recognizing that there is always room for improvement for everyone, personally and professionally.

-Two top 5 reasons small businesses fail is ineffective leadership and trying to do everything yourself.
-You have to train your leadership team to be effective leaders and you must learn to trust your employees and delegate work to them.
-This is where an executive business coach can help both you and your leadership team.
-A leadership development program will help your leadership team become better leaders, learn to properly delegate work, and thus grow your business to new heights.
+Two top 5 reasons small businesses fail are ineffective leadership and trying to do everything yourself.
+You must train your leadership team to be influential leaders, trust your employees, and delegate work to them.
+This is where an executive business coach can help you and your leadership team.
+A leadership development program will help your leadership team become better leaders, properly delegate work, and thus grow your business to new heights.

-How to Choose your Business Coach
+How to Choose Your Business Coach

-- What are their credentials to be an executive leadership coach?
+3. What are their credentials to be an executive leadership coach?

-- What is the investment of time while working together?
+5. What is the investment of time while working together?

-- Is there an expected ROI for monetary investment?
+6. Is there an expected ROI for monetary investment?